Celebrating India's Republic Day with Vande Mataram

 Exactly 74 years ago, on the eve of India’s first Republic day, the Indian constituent assembly adopted it as the Republic’s National Song.

-The poem is an ode to Ma Durga, so there was controversy in accepting the full version in 1950 owing to the religious tensions of the time.
-A truncated version was finally used, constituting the song's two popularly known paragraphs.
+The poem is an ode to Ma Durga, so the full version created controversy owing to religious tensions in 1950.
+A truncated version was accepted, constituting the song's two popularly known paragraphs.

 This is the most popular version of this song I learned in childhood.
 It used to play on the radio, TV, and was part of the morning school assembly.
 It’s believed to be a composition of Pt Vishnu Digambar Paluskar from the early 1900s.
 Interestingly, I also found another version credited to his son Pt D V Paluskar set to Raag Kafi.
 There was also an illustrated version of this printed in 1923 created by the artist K Tejendra Kumar Mitra.
 Click here to read the fascinating story of its discovery and see all the illustrations.